-The following tables show the scale scores for each of the NRS levels for students in ABE and ESL Programs.
-EFL completions and LCPs are determined when the scale score exceeds the highest score of an EFL.
+The following table shows the test benchmarks in scale scores for each of the twelve NRS levels for students in ABE and ESL Programs.
+Level completion and LCP is determined when the scale score exceeds the highest end of an EFL range.